Sebastian Świderski

 Sebastian Krzysztof Świderski (born 26 June 1977) is a Polish former professional volleyball player and coach.
-He was a member of the Poland national team from 1996 to 2011.
-A participant at the Olympic Games (Athens 2004, Beijing 2008), and a silver medallist at the 2006 World Championship.
+He was a member of the Poland national team from 1996 to 2011, a participant in the Olympic Games (Athens 2004, Beijing 2008), and a silver medallist at the 2006 World Championship.
 Since 2021, Świderski has been president of the Polish Volleyball Federation.

 Career as player

-Clubs
+Club

 Świderski's first club as a player was Znicz Gorzów Wielkopolski.
 Then, he played for Stilon Gorzów Wielkopolski, with whom he won bronze and silver medals of the Polish Championship and Polish Cup in 1997.
 In 2000, he started playing for Mostostal Azoty Kędzierzyn-Koźle.
 With the club from Kędzierzyn-Koźle, Świderski won the Polish Cup twice (in 2001, 2002) and three titles of Polish Champion in 2001, 2002, 2003.
 During the 2002/2003 season, the club won the bronze medal in the CEV Champions League.
 He moved to Italian Serie A in 2003, where he played four seasons in Perugia Volley and three seasons in Lube Banca Macerata.
-He played in shirt number 16 in order to honor the memory of the player Arkadiusz Gołaś, who died tragically on his way to the club from Macerata.
+He played in shirt number 16 in order to honor the memory of the player Arkadiusz Gołaś, who died on his way to the club from Macerata.
 With the club from Perugia, Świderski won a silver medal at the Italian Championship in season 2004/2005.
-Whilst playing for Lube Banca Macerata, he won two Italian Cups (2008, 2009), Italian SuperCup 2008 and a bronze medal in the Italian Championship 2008/2009.
+Whilst playing for Lube Banca Macerata, he won two Italian Cups (2008, 2009), the Italian SuperCup, 2008 and a bronze medal in the Italian Championship 2008/2009.
 He ended his sporting career after his final two seasons in PlusLiga playing for ZAKSA.
 In 2011, he won a silver medal in the CEV Cup and the Polish Championship.

 National team

 Świderski made his international debut for Poland in December 1997 against Israel, losing 3-1.
 He has since participated in the Olympic Games at both Athens in 2004 and Beijing in 2008 for Poland, finishing 5th both times.
-He is a silver medalist of World Championship 2006.
-He ended his career during an official ceremony after match of national team in 2012 in Katowice.
+He is a silver medalist of the World Championship 2006.
+He ended his career during an official ceremony after a match of the national team in 2012 in Katowice.